tissue3/cornell_note/JpegNN/progress.md

   - Not large accuracy differences between low quality and high quality(variation of 94 to 96).
 Taining with low quality data can fix everything.

     - Perhaps we can use larger validation set.
     - Or solve the test-quality issue: train a network with high quality images, but testing get affected.
-(But why not just train with low quality images)
+(But why not just train with low quality images?
+How about fine tunning?)
     - Change to other topics, not image classification

   - Validation uses qtable as integer, which opens a gap between training and validation accuracy.
 Sometimes we have 0.33 accuarcy for validation.
 Do we truly need integer qtable?